 - #11.
 Well Known Tax Saving Options under section 80C

-- Tax Savings Tips and Tricks only for Salaried Persons
+- Tax Savings Tips – Only for Salaried Persons

 #1.
 Interest Income on Saving Account